nichy-consortium/nichy/docs/resources/how_to_guides/data_sharing.md

 ## Clinical and Demographic Data

-Depending on your site's situation, we ask you to share clinical and demographic data using one of the following three options:
+Please share all available clinical and demographic data using one of the following three options.
+It is important for us to receive as comprehensive a dataset as possible so we can identify which variables are available across NICHY sites and conduct analyses with maximum clinical detail.

 ### Option 1: Sharing an existing spreadsheet